VIP-Lab-UNIST/Dacon_LGAI/README.md

   ```
 ## Experiments

-- Set the dataset path in the `lib/datasets/dataset.py`

 1. Train
+Set the environment in the `train.sh`.
 ```bash
 ./train.sh
 ```